 - Adheres to best practices of infection prevention and control in physiotherapy practice according to applicable legislation, regulatory requirements, standards, and guidelines.”

 - “Uses routine practices (e.g., hand washing, point-of-care risk assessment, use of personal protective equipment) to minimize or prevent the spread of acquired infections in the health-care setting.”

-Physiotherapists must adhere to the directions of public health officials or Canada Border Services officials if they are directed to self-isolate or quarantine.
+Physiotherapists must adhere to the directions of public health officials if directed to isolate or quarantine for any reason.

 Physiotherapists should be aware that according to the Alberta Public Health Disease Management Guidelines – Coronavirus-COVID-19.

 “If HCW becomes symptomatic, all the patients who they cared for (or co-workers) in the 48 hours prior to symptom onset in that HCW will NOT be considered close contacts if the HCW wore a well fitting surgical/procedure mask or well-fitting KN95 mask and practiced routine, frequent hand hygiene.”

 Throughout the COVID-19 pandemic, physiotherapists have been able to continue to safely offer physiotherapy services through their ongoing compliance with the guidance provided by the College of Physiotherapists of Alberta, public health orders, sector specific private business guidance issued by the Government of Alberta, and AHS operating procedures and measures in use in public health care facilities.